opencity-labs/ccat_context_guardian_enricher/README.md

 The plugin provides five core functionalities:
 1. **Context Guardian**: Rejects queries that have no relevant context in the declarative memory
-2. **Source Enricher**: Automatically appends sources to responses with optional UTM tracking to ALL the links
+2. **Source Enricher**: Automatically appends sources to responses with optional UTM tracking to ALL the links, ensuring each unique label appears only once in the sources list
 3. **Conversation History Context**: Uses recent conversation history to improve memory search accuracy
 4. **Panic Button**: Emergency mode that always returns a predefined message regardless of context
 5. **Time Awareness**: Adds current timestamp to user messages for temporal context